ycpcs/cs481-fall2018-102-RT/assign/assign02.md

 Ways that you can demonstrate progress include

 * **Requirements, analysis, and design artifacts**: During the early stages of the project, documenting requirements, modeling the problem domain, and developing a system design to meet the requirements are very important in order to create a solid foundation for your system.
 In addition, as you iterate later in the semester, it is useful to update parts of the requirements and analysis/design models in order to support further progress towards meeting the system requirements.
-* **Working, tested, integrated code**: Assuming that your group has a solid design, this is generally the most important type of contribution.
+* **Working, tested, integrated code**: Assuming that your team has a solid design, this is generally the most important type of contribution.
-* **Prototype code**: A standalone proof-of-concept demo is fine, especially in the early stages of the project.
-However, all such work needs to be integrated into the main codebase in a timely manner.
+* **Prototype code**: A stand-alone proof-of-concept demo is fine, especially in the early stages of the project.
+However, all such work needs to be integrated into the main code base in a timely manner.
 * **Equipment/apparatus**: If your project has external equipment or apparatus, then you can show us progress on its construction and setup.
 However, time spent on equipment/apparatus should be the mininum necessary to support the needs of the software you are creating.

 # Team meeting

-In addition to the individual meetings, we will generally meet with each group as a whole to discuss overall progress.
+In addition to the individual meetings, we will generally meet with each team as a whole to discuss overall progress.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---